coins4lunch/EvilYobitFreeCoinsGrabber/README.md

 This script will automatically click on the "Get free coins" buttons for all eligible coins.
 It should take several seconds, depending on the number of buttons and server / Internet speeds.

-#### NOTE: This tests successfully on the latest Chrome browser with Tampermonkey
-#### This is not working currently on Firefox with Greasemonkey
+### NOTE: This tests successfully on the latest Chrome browser with Tampermonkey.
+This is not working currently on Firefox with Greasemonkey

-#### WARNING: Sometime in January 2016 (after I authored this script), Yobit forbid the use of automation on their free coins page.
+### WARNING: Sometime in January 2016 (after I authored this script), Yobit forbid the use of automation on their free coins page.
 Use this script at your own risk!